 Prior to USAA, Andrew spent 11 years with Nationwide, capping his tenure as Bank President, when he led the development and execution of strategic options for the future of banking at the company.
 He also served as the enterprise’s Chief Procurement Officer and IT Chief Financial Officer.

 Andrew graduated with a Bachelor of Science, Accounting, from Herbert Lehman College, New York.
 He completed a program from the Bank Administration Institute at Owen Graduate School of Management at Vanderbilt University, focused on innovation, marketing strategy, and leadership for the banking industry.

 He is also a former member of the IBM Board of Advisors.

 As Chief People Officer, Richard Williams oversees Western Union’s Human Resources functions around the globe.
 He is based at the company’s global headquarters in Denver, Colorado.

-Williams joined Western Union in 2009 as the Vice President of Human Resources for the Americas region.
-Prior to joining Western Union, Richard worked for Fullerton Financial Holdings (a wholly owned subsidiary of Temasek Holdings) as its Senior Vice President of Human Resources for Central and Eastern Europe, Middle East and Africa, based in Dubai.
+Richard joined Western Union in 2009 as the Vice President of Human Resources for the Americas region.
+Prior to joining Western Union, he worked for Fullerton Financial Holdings (a wholly owned subsidiary of Temasek Holdings) as its Senior Vice President of Human Resources for Central and Eastern Europe, Middle East and Africa, based in Dubai.

-Williams also spent more than 17 years with American Express, holding senior human resources roles in Europe, Asia, Latin America, and the U.S. In his last role with American Express, Williams was the Vice President of Human Resources for the Latin America, Caribbean and Canada region.
-Williams also has held senior-level roles with Dunia Finance in the UAE, a joint venture between Fullerton Financial and Mubadalla, and with ACNielsen.
+Richard also spent more than 17 years with American Express, holding senior human resources roles in Europe, Asia, Latin America, and the U.S. In his last role with American Express, he was the Vice President of Human Resources for the Latin America, Caribbean, and Canada region.
+He also has held senior-level roles with Dunia Finance in the UAE, a joint venture between Fullerton Financial and Mubadalla, and with ACNielsen.